Dark Cover Up Tattoo Ideas: Transforming Old Ink into a Masterpiece

 -

 The Existing Tattoo: The size, color, and detail of your existing tattoo significantly impact the design possibilities.
 Lighter colors are generally easier to cover than darker ones.
-Very detailed tattoos require more creative solutions.
+Very detailed tattoos require more creative solutions And that's really what it comes down to..

 -